BrandonCorey/js109/study_guide_written.md

 sentence.includes('z') // false
 ```

+**String.prototype.split**
+- Seperates a given string into multiple strings and _returns_ them in the form of an array

 ## Working with arrays ##
 _Arrays are zero-indexed ordered collections_

 **Array Element Reference**
 - Can do this the same as a string, using bracket notation
 - Can use Array.prototype.slice
 ```javascript
 let arr = [ 'these', 'are', 'are', 'different', 'words', 'within', 'a', 'sentence' ];
 arr[0] // 'these'